 What makes Novacoast different?

-SIEM services are as ubiquitous an element of the modern security stance as the SIEM tool itself, so what makes Novacoast a standout provider in the Co-Managed SIEM space?
+What makes Novacoast a standout provider in the Co-Managed SIEM space?

 All of our 375+ employees are regular full-time employees, no subcontractors.
 Security analysts in our SOC are background-checked and cleared prior to employment.
 We have a strong core of engineers and software developers with Computer Science degrees, and a culture of collaboration and sharing.

 Our IT disciplines cover a wide variety: Compliance, Identity and Access Management, Incident Response, Application Security, Network Security , and Security Automation.

 But what does that mean for co-managing your SIEM?
 We're experienced in all aspects of security to help you where you need it most.
 Whether that's manpower, engineering, or planning and architecture, Novacoast can provide the exact level of SIEM management you require.

 4 cornerstones of co-management